PieterPenninckx/resource-management-in-rust/src/an-example-of-using-a-resource-in-rust.md

 The first three lines are just there so that the compiler needs what is meant by `File`, `Error` etc.

-In the first line in the function body, the program asks the operating system to create a file named "MyDocument.txt".
+In the first line of the function body, the program asks the operating system to create a file named "MyDocument.txt".
 The resulting file descriptor is wrapped in a value of type `File` and stored in the variable named `file`.
 The question mark at the end of the line is for error handling and indicates that the